ISFM Advanced Certificate in Feline Behaviour – commonly asked questions

-- the ISFM Advanced Certificate in Feline Behaviour is a 9-module course and takes 2 years to complete.
+The ISFM Advanced Certificate in Feline Behaviour is a 9-module course and takes 2 years to complete.
 A new module will be released every two months.

 How much study will I need to dedicate to the course?

-It is really difficult to answer this question as everyone learns at different speeds and people on the course will be starting from different levels of prior experience.
+This is a difficult question to answer as everyone learns at different speeds and people on the course will be starting from different levels of prior experience.
 In addition, everyone has different work/family and general life commitments influencing how much time they can dedicate to study.
-Based on our current students reported hours of study for Module 1, on average students on the ISFM advanced certificate study for about 5-6 hours per week and students on the iCatCare certificate study for around 8 hours per week.
-Module 1 is identical for the advanced certificate and certificate.
+As a guide, past students on the ISFM Advanced Certificate told us they spent 5-6 hours per week studying for module 1.

 Do I need computer skills to undertake the course?